How to Start a Business with a Disability

 Along with financiers and mentors, there are a number of other resources that can help you on your journey as an entrepreneur with a disability.
 Consider these potential allies:

 • ZenBusiness: Among the most important decisions you need to make when starting your business is choosing a legal structure.
 While there are many to choose from, forming a limited liability company (LLC) offers several benefits that can help protect your personal assets, save you money on taxes, and make your business more attractive to potential investors.
 An LLC provides you with limited liability protection, which means that your personal assets are usually protected from business debts and legal liabilities.
-An LLC also offers significant tax advantages, including pass-through taxation and the ability to deduct business expenses on your personal income tax return.
+An LLC also offers significant tax advantages, including pass-through taxation and the ability to deduct business expenses on your personal income tax return (see pass-through taxation definition).
 You also have the flexibility to manage your business as a partnership or a corporation.

 With ZenBusiness, you can start your LLC for as little as $0 (plus your state fee), and the process only takes about 10 minutes.
 You’ll also receive our guaranteed worry-free services, so you can be sure your LLC is formed quickly and accurately.